St. Mary Church (Bridgeport, Connecticut): History

 In 1956 Bishop Shehan assigns Revs.
 Francis Campagnone and Victor Torres Frías to start a Hispanic Apostolate in the Diocese.
 Rev. Victor Torres-Friás, the first Hispanic priest in the diocese, and Rev. Holbrook, later assigned to the parish, are ordained at St. Mary as part of the a957 centenary celebrations.

-In 1973 Rev. Torres- Friás is named secretary to Cardinal Aponte of Puerto Rico and Rev. J. Peter Cullen assumes the position of pastor.
+In 1973 Rev. Torres- Friás was named secretary to Cardinal Aponte of Puerto Rico and Rev. J. Peter Cullen assumes the position of pastor.

-Due to economic reasons and after realizing the most of the students in the schools were non-catholic, in March 1973-74 the diocese consolidated the schools of St. Mary, St. Cyril and Blessed Sacrament.
-After evaluation of the three buildings it is decided that Blessed Sacrament School building is in the best conditions and needs less renovation.
-St. Cyril drops out and does not join St. Mary and Blessed Sacrament.
+Due to economic reasons and after realizing most of the students in the schools were non-catholic, in March 1973-74 the diocese consolidated the schools of St. Mary, St. Cyril and Blessed Sacrament.
+After evaluation of the three buildings it was decided that Blessed Sacrament School building was in the best conditions and needed less renovation.
+St. Cyril dropped out and did not join St. Mary and Blessed Sacrament.
 The student cost at the time was approximately $100.

 In October 1975 Rev. Torres- Friás is named Monsignor.
 In June 1977 the Rev. Mr. Frank Wissel is assigned to St. Mary to work as a deacon and on September 10, 1977, is ordained priest.

 The Diocese, realizing the burden of Catholic Schools on parishes that are straggling, in September 1977 takes over the schools of Blessed Sacrament and St. Cyril and combines them, with tuition fees of approximately $175 per student.

 Rev. Cullen and the Parish Council decided in June 1975 to close the church during the day for security.
 During this year Rev. Holbrook is assigned to the parish as Rev. Cullen assistant.
 The financial position of the parish is not good; in 1979 the school building is sold to the city of Bridgeport for $155,970.12.
 Before the end of the year Rev. J. Peter Cullen is appointed to St. Peter Church in Bridgeport.
 Before the end of the twentieth century the Church is primarily Hispanic, with most parishioners coming from Puerto Rico.